 Emergency Shut Off Valves Not Working

-Some things in life are worth learning before it’s too late—like the locations of your water and gas shutoff valves.
+Some things in life are not worth learning before it’s too late—like the locations of your water and gas shutoff valves.
 Check to make sure that they’re functioning properly, and it will ensure that you can depend on them to work if the need ever occurs.
 Working emergency valves on all your home’s services can protect you, your family and your home.

 Leaking water pipes that are old, corroded or maybe installed incorrectly are an obvious plumbing concern.
 The hidden dangers associated with leaking water pipes are property damage and mold.
 Most leaking pipes do not happen directly over a drain and end up soaking your sheet rock or 2x4s, making the corner of your basement wet, damp and sooner or later moldy.
 What begins as a harmless fresh water leak can have a devastating effect on your health and your property.
 From a small minuscule misting hole to a constant drip, fixed immediately and correctly it becomes a non-issue.